Simple Queue Service (SQS)

 ValueURL formatDescription

 domain<region>.queue.localhost.localstack.cloud:4566/<account_id>/<queue_name>This strategy behaves like the SQS legacy service endpoints, and uses localhost.localstack.cloud to resolve to localhost.
-When using us-east-1, the <region>. prefix is omitted.
+While using the us-east-1 region, the <region>. prefix is omitted.

-offlocalhost:4566/<account_id>/<queue_name>Currently the default for backwards compatibility.
-Since this format does not encode the region, you cannot query queues that exist in different regions with the same name.
+offlocalhost:4566/<account_id>/<queue_name>It is the current default for maintaining backward compatibility.
+However, this format does not encode the region information.
+As a result, you will encounter limitations when querying queues with the same name that exist in different regions.

 Enabling PurgeQueue errors